fbraza/fbraza.github.io/source/_posts/algo-arrays.md

 ---
-title: “Data structures: Arrays and stacks"
+title: “A brief overview to arrays and stacks"
-summary: “A brief overview about arrays"
+summary: “A brief overview to arrays and stacks"
 date: "2025-09-15"
 tags:
     - Data structure